Changissnz/selfinterest/README.md

 attributed back to it, in terms of what is "best" and what was "wanted".
-A self, when not beholden to demands, is a self without purpose, walking around with an eye for nothing and may stumble upon an unknown fortune, by which they must perceive as pure coincidence when they have no contextual information on how the happening occurred.
+A self, when not beholden to demands, is a self without purpose, walking around with an eye for nothing and may stumble upon an unknown fortune, by which they must judge as pure coincidence when they have no contextual information on how the happening occurred.
 Siddhartha Guatama, the Indian prince that gave up his status, did so out of his demands.
 According to sources, Guatama grew weary and insane of his royal life.
 Anyone that is aware of the potential extents of